-- 36. Conserve and enhance the historic environment in line with the findings and recommendations of the Historic Environment Assessment (2020) in the Plan's evidence base and any updated HIA submitted as part of the planning application process; - 37.
-Protect and enhance archaeological features and, where appropriate, carry out archaeological evaluation in the form of geophysics, field walking and trail trenching for areas specified in the Timperley Wedge Heritage Assessment 2020 to understand where especially significant archaeology must be preserved in situ;
+37. Protect and enhance archaeological features and, where appropriate, carry out archaeological evaluation in the form of geophysics, field walking and trail trenching for areas specified in the Timperley Wedge Heritage Assessment 2020 to understand where especially significant archaeology must be preserved in situ;

 - 38. Mitigate the impacts of climate change and utilise the most energy and water efficient technologies to achieve zero carbon by 2028; - 39.
 Explore and deliver the most appropriate solutions to providing decentralised low carbon heat and energy as part of new residential and employment development.
-This will include exploring the potential for the development of district heat, cooling and energy networks, energy centres, the implementation of renewable and low carbon heat and energy technologies in design and the co-location of potential heat and energy customers and suppliers; - 40.
+This will include exploring the potential for the development of district heat, cooling and energy networks, energy centres, the implementation of renewable and low carbon heat and energy technologies in design and the co-location of potential heat and energy customers and suppliers - 40.
 Ensure new development maximizes on-site renewable energy measures in line with the energy hierarchy, for example, via solar PV and other low carbon technologies, linked to the provision of and supply to electric vehicle charging infrastructure; - 41.
 Make provision for other necessary infrastructure such as utilities, full fibre broadband and electric vehicle charging points in accordance with relevant Places for Everyone or Local Plan policies; - 42.
-Mitigate flood risk and surface water management issues including provision of SUDS through the design and layout of development in accordance with a flood risk, foul and surface water management strategy.
-The allocation-wide drainage strategy should be prepared after having fully assessed site
+Mitigate flood risk and surface water management issues including provision of SUDS through the design and layout of development in accordance with an allocation wide flood risk, foul and surface water management strategy: which forms part of the Masterplan/delivery strategy (Criterion 1) The allocation-wide drainage strategy should be prepared after having fully assessed site topography, flood risk, existing water features and naturally occurring flow

-- topography, flood risk, existing water features and naturally occurring flow paths to identify where water will naturally accumulate.
-The strategy will demonstrate how each phase interacts with other phases of development and further detail will be set out in the Masterplan / SPD; - 43.
-Incorporate on-site measures to deal with surface water and control the rate of surface water runoff.
+Places for Everyone Composite Plan - Modifications Version 2023 339 paths to identify where water will naturally accumulate.
+The strategy will demonstrate how each phase interacts with other phases of development and further detail will be set out in the Masterplan / SPD

+- 43. Incorporate on-site measures to deal with surface water and control the rate of surface water runoff.
 Planning applications will be expected to apply the full surface hierarchy and ensure water is managed close to where it falls by mimicking the natural drainage solution; - 44.
 Demonstrate that development proposals will not adversely affect existing water supply infrastructure that passes through the site.
 This will include consideration of any changes in ground levels and management of the construction process; - 45.
 Seek to actively reduce the impact of potential flood risk both within and beyond the site; - 46.
 Incorporate appropriate noise and air quality mitigation, such as woodland buffers, particularly along the M56 motorway, the Metrolink and HS2/NPR corridor in line with Environmental (Noise) Regulations;